fhempy/fhempy/FHEM/bindings/python/fhempy/lib/tuya/README.md

 The module will automatically create known readings and functions for the device.
 Unknown data points from the device readings will appear as `dp_xxx` numbers in the readings list.
 If you want to add these as proper readings, you can do so by extending the `tuya_spec_status` and `tuya_spec_functions` attributes.

+`tuya_spec_status` is used to define the readings that should be created for the device. `tuya_spec_functions` is used to define the `set xxx` functions that should be created for the reading.

 Additionally, you have to add a reading to the device with the name of the data point and the name of the new reading you created, e.g. `attr DEVICE dp_117 readingName`.

 ### Values for `tuya_spec_functions` and `tuya_spec_status`